Geo-literacy: Educational activities

-Research Studies and Education Projects
+Research studies and education projects

 In 2012, InTeGrate ("a community effort to improve geoscience literacy and build a workforce that can make use of geoscience to solve societal issues") held a Module Author Meeting from May 16–18 on the topic.

-Earlier Uses of the Term "geo-literacy"
+Earlier uses of the term

 In 2002, Robert E. Nolan of the Education Resources Information Center published a research report/journal article entitled "Geo-Literacy: How Well Adults Understand the World in Which They Live", which included "a test of physical and geopolitical geography...completed by 321 adults".
 The years of formal education and age were correlated with geographic literacy, and informal learning, such as travel, reading, media, was used as the primary source of geographic knowledge for those with higher educational attainment.
 A notable finding was that women, regardless of education level, scored significantly lower than men."

-In 2001, the Arizona Geographic Alliance launched a project called "The GeoLiteracy Project" that integrated geography education into reading and writing instruction.
-In this case, their term "GeoLiteracy" referred to the integration of geography and traditional language arts literacy.
+In 2001, the Arizona Geographic Alliance launched a project called The GeoLiteracy Project that integrated geography education into reading and writing instruction.
+In this case, their term GeoLiteracy referred to the integration of geography and traditional language arts literacy.

-In 1997, Linda Ferguson and Eva LaMar established an educational project they called "The Geo-Literacy Project".
+In 1997, Linda Ferguson and Eva LaMar established an educational project they called The Geo-Literacy Project.
 LaMar describes geo-literacy as "the use of visual learning and communication tools to build an in-depth understanding -- or literacy -- of geography, geology, and local history."